-Because of our sore body from yesterday’s ski activity and staying up late waiting for the snowfall that did’nt happened, we woke up very late so we then decided to just go to Suwon and walk towards the long stone walls of Hwaseong Fortress.
+Time for some South Korean culture adventure!
+Because of our sore body from yesterday’s ski activity and staying up late waiting for the snowfall that didn’t happen, we woke up very late so we then decided to just go to Suwon and walk towards the long stone walls of Hwaseong Fortress.
 I learned from research that they also offer archery lesson so we tried it too.
 Fun experience!

 Shopping at Myeongdong!
-As a girl and if you are into make-up, it is one of the best things to do while in Seoul and I really made sure to set aside some money for shopping here.
-I was really happy whenever sales ladies hand out samplers and I took all of them , seriously nawala ang hiya ko.
+As a girl and if you are into makeup, it is one of the best things to do while in Seoul and I really made sure to set aside some money for shopping here.
+I was really happy whenever sales ladies hand out samplers and I took all of them.

 Okay, so this is it!
-It was on our fifth day and we did not expect this to happen because of the previous day snow forecast that didn’t happen.
-I just came from my morning bath when I peak outside the window to see how cold it is when I saw a lot of snow falling!
-Oh My God, it’s snowing, for real!!
+It was on our fifth day and we did not expect this to happen because of the previous day’s snow forecast that didn’t happen.
+I just came from my morning bath when I peek out the window to see how cold it is when I saw a lot of snow falling!
+Oh, My God, it was snowing, for real!!

-Like Myeongdong, shopping is also fun here as the price are much cheaper because its where most students come to shop.
-We also had some time to visit the beautiful Yonsei University and Ewha Womans University.
+Like Myeongdong, shopping is also fun here as the price is much cheaper because its where most students come to shop.
+We also had some time to visit the beautiful Yonsei University and Ewha Woman’s University.

 I saved the best for last, walking around Bukchon and touring the Changdeokgung Palace.
 I really love walking around the Secret Garden because I love trees and the colors of winter here is very pretty.